© Dori Digenti. 2021. All rights reserved.

 We often talk about peeling back the layers of the onion when we’re trying to understand a complicated system.
 When it comes to trauma and addiction, then, we will start with the individual, and then expand to bring in the impacts of collective trauma under systems of oppression, and finally move to a discussion of intergenerational trauma.

-There are “big T” traumas – war, violence, natural disasters, accidents, sexual abuse; and “little t” traumas – the accumulated experiences of neglect, abandonment, co-dependency, caregivers’ addiction/mental health issues, racism, poverty, and emotional abuse.
+There are many sources of trauma, from war, violence, natural disasters, accidents, or sexual abuse to the accumulated experiences of neglect, abandonment, co-dependency, caregivers’ addiction/mental health issues, racism, poverty, and emotional abuse.
 With a traumatic experience, we can be thrust into a fundamental rupture in expectations or, at the extreme, a threat to survival.
 Psychologists name this rupture “dissociation.”
-Dissociation can result from big T trauma, or an accumulation of little t traumas.
-Parts of ourselves can end up split off and rendered into silence, can manifest as physical illness or numbing, or are merely forgotten.
+The result of dissociation is that parts of ourselves can end up split off and rendered into silence, can manifest as physical illness or numbing, or are merely forgotten.

 The Kaiser-Permanente ACE study was a breakthrough in understanding childhood trauma.
 The study has provided strong evidence for the connection between childhood trauma and susceptibility to addiction.
 There is much to explore in the ACE report and a host of trainings and follow-on studies that shed further light on the ACE-addiction connection.
 We can see a strong correlation between age of first drug or alcohol use, and the potential for damaging addiction to set in: “Compared to a child with no ACEs, one with six or more [ACEs] is nearly three times more likely to be a smoker as an adult.
 A child with four or more is five times more likely to become an alcoholic and 60% more likely to become obese.
 And a boy with four or more ACEs is a whopping 46 times more likely to become an IV drug user later in life than one who has had no severe adverse childhood experiences.”[vii]
 And further and most importantly: The higher the ACE score, in a dose-response ratio, the higher the risk for alcoholism and drug addiction.[viii]